Medicinal herbs for bladder infection are among some of the oldest remedies recorded and have a long and successful history in treating UTIs.

-Recurrent bladder and urinary tract infections should be investigated properly as many urinary tract illnesses have very similar symptoms.
+Recurrent bladder and urinary tract infections should be appropriately investigated as many urinary tract illnesses have very similar symptoms.

 Medicinal Herbs for Urinary Tract Infections

-One of the most popular and widely used herbal remedy for UTI.
+Cranberry (Vaccinium macrocarpon) is one of the most popular and widely used herbal remedies for UTI.
 This herb is used in the prevention and treatment of urinary tract infections and cystitis.

 It is also useful in reducing urinary tract mucus production in patients who have had urinary surgery and patients who are immobilized or catheterized.

 The dose of cranberry used in clinical trials was 75 mL per day of cranberry juice or 400 to 800 mg per day of 25:1 dry concentrate) which is the same as 10-20gr of fresh berries per day.